-Imran Khan 'sold' gold medal he received from India: Pak Defense Minister - ExBulletin
+Imran Khan 'sold' gold medal he received from India: Pak defense minister - ExBulletin

 On September 8, the ousted prime minister admitted in a written response that he had sold at least four gifts he had received during his tenure as prime minister, according to the report.

-Meanwhile, addressing a session of the National Assembly, the defense minister lashed out at Khan and said the former prime minister had “gone mad with power”.
-He said Khan should not target institutions that have backed him unconditionally over the past four years.
+Meanwhile, addressing a session of the National Assembly, the defense minister lashed out at Khan and said the former prime minister had gone mad with power.”
+He said Khan would not should not target the institutions that have supported him unconditionally over the past four years.

 Asif said that the president of the PTI could not keep his promises despite the help given to him by the institutions that supported him.
 He noted that Khan censured the country’s armed forces despite the fact that they had announced that they would remain apolitical.